glytchtech/glytchtech.github.io/about.md

 ### Support
 If you'd like to support this site and the projects within, I have a Patreon page at [Patreon.com/glytchtech](http://patreon.com/glytchtech)
-Massive thanks to all my past, current, and future supporters.
-You all are what makes this possible!
+<p>Massive thanks to all my past, current, and future supporters.
+You all are what makes this possible!</p>

 ### Contact me